asdofindia/asdofindia.github.io/about.md

 ### Tech ###

 * GNU/Linux, bash scripting, system administration (including maintaining servers that support email, DNS, websites).
 Can install and configure any package.
-Preferred OS = ArchLinux.
-Can configure correctly and securely ssh, ufw, fail2ban, certbot, postfix, dovecot, mailman (2 & 3), nginx, apache, caddy, mosh, tmux, cryptpad, npm, yarn, pipenv, and other useful packages.
-* Web development - nodejs (express, sails), java (jax-rs).
-Can write compliant html using the latest features.
-Can write CSS, javascript.
-Can setup gulp, grunt, webpack, sass.
+Monkey patching, maintaining forks, debugging running processes, ransacking logs, trial & error of all combinations of configurations, deliberately introducing bugs to isolate problems, brute forcing, penetration testing own services, recovering from failures, losing production data - I've been there and done all of that.
+* Web development - Backend, frontend, full stack, outside the stack, if it has anything to do with the web, I've done it.
+Won't list the javascript frameworks I have explored (because they are endless).
+In addition to nodejs, I've worked on servers in Java (Quarkus, Jakarta EE), Kotlin, Python.
-* Static site development - jekyll, docpad
+* Static site development - holds a special place in my heart.
+I'm a big fan of jekyll and docpad.
+* Dynamic sites - can adjust with wordpress (even though I find php very boring).
 * Programming - can do whatever I want in python, javascript, java, and kotlin; can write algorithms slowly but surely in c, c++, julia, R, go, ruby, rust, bash, haskell, php, scala, clojure (lisp, ftw!).
-Can use async/await properly in javascript.
+Can use async/await properly in javascript (despite red-blue functions).
 Can use streams and lambdas correctly in java.
 * Android development - can build widgets (as of now)
 * Algorithms and data structures
-* Frameworks - jquery, bootstrap, bulma, react, jersey
-* Libraries - google or-tools, fulcrum, dplyr, ggplot2, d3.js, leaflet.js
+* Maps, spatial programming, data science - have worked with google or-tools, fulcrum, d3.js, dplyr, leaflet.js, mapbox, openstreetmap, ggplot2, the whole of tidyverse, pandas, geoserver, overpass turbo.
-* Database - mongodb, elasticsearch, postgresql
+* Database - mongodb, elasticsearch, postgresql, neo4j
 * Webextensions
 * Chatbots, chatops; webhooks
 * Code review - can read others' code, can debug bugs